|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Cynthia Trenkamp (niece of Hampsmire)

-The serial number of this aircraft is sometimes confused with B-24D Liberator 41-23764 in published sources
+Note, the serial number of this bomber is often confused with B-24D Liberator 41-23764 in published sources

-Missing Air Crew Report 15575 (MACR 15575) does not list the serial number and was created retroactively
+Missing Air Crew Report 15575 (MACR 15575) created circa 1946 does not list B-24 serial number nor any of the engines or weapon serial numbers

 PNG Museum Aircraft Status Card - B-24 Liberator "Big Emma" 41-23764 [sic 41-23751]

-The Jolly Rogers mentions this aircraft, does not quote serial number
+The Jolly Rogers (1981) mentions this aircraft, does not list the serial number

-Legacy of the 90th Bombardment Group mentions this aircraft, does not quote serial number
+Legacy of the 90th Bombardment Group (1997) mentions this aircraft, does not list the serial number

 Oz@War - 16 November 1942 crash of a B-24 Liberator at iron Range 4 aircraft destroyed 11 men killed